vwd-33/VWD/src/pages/distro/index.md

       CROSS OF IRON (pol) - "In The Steelstorms" CD: $10.00

-      DAEMONLUST (fin) - "Death, The Heart of Satan" CD: $14.00

       DARK FURY (pol) - "...And We Shall Never Surrender" DIGIPACK CD: $13.00